Aliases for VAV3 Gene

-VAV3 (Vav 3 Guanine Nucleotide Exchange Factor) is a Protein Coding gene.
-Diseases associated with VAV3 include primary angle-closure glaucoma and glaucoma, normal tension.
-Among its related pathways are PI-3K cascade and Signaling by FGFR.
-GO annotations related to this gene include phospholipid binding and guanyl-nucleotide exchange factor activity.
-An important paralog of this gene is VAV2.
+VAV3 (Vav Guanine Nucleotide Exchange Factor 3) is a Protein Coding gene.
+Diseases associated with VAV3 include Glaucoma, Normal Tension.
+Among its related pathways are Regulation of RhoA activity and Interleukin-3, 5 and GM-CSF signaling.
+GO annotations related to this gene include GTPase activator activity and Rho guanyl-nucleotide exchange factor activity.
+An important paralog of this gene is VAV1.

 UniProtKB/Swiss-Prot for VAV3 Gene